tristanic/isolde/isolde/docs/source/tools/gui/problem_regions.rst

 Overview
 --------

 At the early stages of model building where many things may be wrong with your model, working through residue-by-residue is rarely the best use of your time.
 Rather, you want to find and fix the biggest problems first - because once those are sorted out, the remaining clean-up generally becomes much, much easier.
-While one approach might be to browse through the Ramachandran and rotamer validation tools to inspect outliers one-by-one, arguably a more productive solution is to look for regions where many problems (whether they be geometry outliers or violations of reference-model restraints) are clustered in the same space.
+While one approach might be to browse through the Ramachandran and rotamer validation tools to inspect outliers one-by-one, arguably a more productive solution is to look for regions where many problems (whether they be geometry outliers, clashes or violations of reference-model restraints) are clustered in the same space.
 It is often the case that such clusters all share the same root cause - fix that, and many other things will fix themselves.
 This is where the *Problem Zones* tab comes in:

 .. figure:: images/problem_zones_tab.png
     :alt: ISOLDE problem zone tab

     A particularly populated problem zone tab from the :ref:`alphafold_reference_tutorial` tutorial.

 Under the hood, this tool uses a spatial clustering algorithm known as `DBSCAN`_.
-This has two controllable parameters (*Dist cutoff* and *Min cluster size*) underneath the table.
+This has two controllable parameters (*Dist cutoff* and *Min cluster size*) which you can adjust using the combo boxes underneath the table.
 The algorithm works as follows:

 For each "problem" point, a sphere with radius *dist cutoff* is searched for other problem points.
 If the resulting group (including the original point)